 While some flashlights can be used as weapons, not all of them need to be checked.
 If the flashlight is longer than 7 inches when fully assembled with hard prongs, it should be checked at the airport and confiscated by the proper authorities.

-If they are less than 7 inches long, measured end to end, they are allowed in your carry-on by the TSA.
+If they are less than 7 inches long, measured end to end, the TSA allows them in your carry-on.

 As a simple tip, if you must carry a tactical flashlight on board an airplane, take a well-known brand.
-Chances are, TSA officials will spend more time checking an unknown product than the known ones.
+TSA officials will spend more time checking unknown products than the known ones.

-Other self-defense devices are not allowed in airplanes
+Other self-defense devices are not allowed on airplanes

 - Firearms: They must be unloaded and in a locked, hard-sided container.
 Firearms must be declared at check-in.
 Replica firearms and firearm parts should also be checked.